thundergolfer/thundergolfer.github.io/collections/_posts/2021-12-28-this-years-reading-2021.md

 ---

-As in the 2020 post, clicking the book cover takes you to a short review.
+As in [the 2020 post]({% post_url 2021-01-09-this-years-reading-2020 %}), clicking the book cover takes you to a short review.

-**Below are the covers, titles, authors, and ratings of the <code>36</code> books I read this year.
+**Below are the covers, titles, authors, and ratings of the <code>38</code> books I read this year.
 Click them to read my short review.**

 <section style="display: flex; justify-content: space-between; flex-wrap: wrap">
 {% for member in site.data.library %}